Gold prices inch up in the Iraqi capital today

-Shafaq News/ Domestic and imported precious gold in the Iraqi markets rose on February 24, 2022.
+Shafaq News/ Domestic and imported precious gold in the Iraqi markets climbed on March 1, 2022.

-Local shops in the Iraqi capital sell the 21-carat Gulf gold at a price ranging between 395 and 405 thousand dinars, while 21-carat Iraqi gold prices range between 365 and 370 thousand dinars.
+Local shops in the Iraqi capital sell the 21-carat Gulf gold at a price ranging between 390 and 386 thousand dinars, while 21-carat Iraqi gold prices range between 360 and 365 thousand dinars.

 One mithqal= 5 grams